pulumi/registry/themes/default/content/registry/packages/venafi/installation-configuration.md

 ---
 title: Venafi Setup
-meta_desc: This page provides an overview on how to configure credentials for the Pulumi Venafi Provider.
+meta_desc: Provides an overview on how to configure credentials for the Pulumi Venafi Provider.
 layout: installation
 ---

 The Pulumi Venafi provider uses the Venafi SDK to manage and provision resources.
 Pulumi relies on the Venafi SDK to authenticate requests from your computer to Venafi.
 Your credentials are never sent to pulumi.com.
-The Pulumi Venafi Provider needs to be configured with Venafi credentials before it can be used to create resources.
+The Pulumi Venafi provider needs to be configured with Venafi credentials before it can be used to create resources.

 ## Installation